Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Case Study

 Fig.~\ref{fig:nrel-ntc_nodal_reference} shows the benchmark reference results for the three scenarios for nodal market clearing and zonal market clearing subject to \glspl{ntc}.
 See also Table~\ref{tab:nrel-model_composition}.
 System cost are evaluated after congestion management and include cost for curtailment and redispatch.
 The Nodal solution on the left represents the economic optimum that does not require redispatch.
 Zonal market clearing is shown with increasing \glspl{ntc} from left to right.
 The ``Uniform pricing`` case describes market clearing without any commercial exchange constraints.

 The results show the expected pattern: \begin{itemize} \item Generation cost decrease with higher shares of cheap generation from \gls{res}. \item The nodal dispatch is the least cost solution, with no redispatch required.
 Additionally, due to cost for congestion management, zonal solutions often show increased generation cost. \item For zonal market clearing, more exchange capacities lead to lower generation cost.
-However, cost for congestion management can outweigh these savings. \end{itemize} Notably, an \glspl{ntc} of 500~MW leads to the lowest cost dispatch for zonal market clearing.
-In the following, this results will be used as a benchmark for the \gls{fbmc} results.
+However, cost for congestion management can outweigh these savings. \item Zonal D-1 market clearing leads to higher overall generation cost compared to the Nodal solution, because minimizing generation schedule changes in D-0 are prioritized over minimizing generation cost. \end{itemize} Notably, \glspl{ntc} of 500~MW lead to the lowest cost dispatch for zonal market clearing.
+In the following, this result will be used as a benchmark for the \gls{fbmc} results.